 In 2022, before TikTok launched its own proprietary typeface, TikTok Sans, we built the SXSW design system using bold, expressive typography that could stand as a strong visual anchor for the brand.
 The design direction leaned heavily on mural-inspired lettering, event flyers, and street-style graphic treatments to reflect the eclectic energy of SXSW while staying true to the playful and vibrant nature of the For You Page.
 This choice created a sense of authenticity and cultural resonance, allowing TikTok’s presence to feel native to Austin’s creative landscape while establishing a flexible design framework that informed future event branding

 Throughout the weekend, we facilitated high-impact networking sessions that connected executive-level brand managers with the very creators and communities they sought to reach.
 We didn’t just tell brands how to use TikTok we let them experience it firsthand.
 Panels on the power of LIVE, intimate networking spaces for one-on-one brand-creator interactions, and behind-the-scenes insights into TikTok’s most successful campaigns all worked toward one goal: shifting the mindset from passive advertising to active participation in culture.
+These panels and sessions truly brought the best of the industry to our spaces and helped them get familiar with TikTok.

 As dusk fell over Austin, the activation shed its daytime polish and transformed into the kind of electric after-dark experience SXSW is legendary for.
 The bold typography, neon accents, and custom warp camo pattern came alive under immersive lighting, turning product displays into glowing installations and seating areas into social hubs.
 Music pulsed through the space, pulling guests deeper into a world where every detail felt curated for discovery, from the way the light reflected off mirrored surfaces to the scent of cocktails drifting through the air.
 The market became a playground of creators and tastemakers, blurring the line between networking event and nightlife hotspot, making every corner Instagram-worthy and every interaction charged with possibility.